Sexuality in South Korea: Sexual assault

+Korean pop idol Jung Joon-young was sentenced to five years in prison for raping multiple unconscious drunk women.

+In South Korea, the crime of rape (Korean Criminal Law Article 297) is defined by whether the perpetrator used "violence or duress" to compel sexual intercourse.
+The use of violence or intimidation is the basis for the legal definition, rather than merely the absence of consent.
+In 2013, the Supreme Court ruled that spousal rape is a crime, overturning the long-standing view that a wife implicitly consents to sex in marriage.
+In 2018, the Korean Women's Hotline reported that only about 10 percent of rape complaints it received qualified as rape under the law.

 Under the law, rape is punishable with a prison sentence from 7 years to life imprisonment.
 The definition of rape includes adult males as victims, as well as marital rape.
 As of 2009, the statute of limitations for sexual assault is ten years.

 As of 2009, reports of sex crimes have been on the rise, especially those involving child victims.
 In 2012, there were 77,000 reported cases of sexual assault.
 In 2011, 22,034 rapes were reported.
 A study in 1997 found that 45.5% of female high school students reported sexual harassment, mostly by their male friends.
 These statistics are not considered an accurate representation of the true cases; a 2010 survey by the Ministry of Gender Equality and Family concluded that only about 10 percent of all sexual assault cases were reported.

 Currently, there is a prevalent traditional belief that rape is a man's mistake that should be forgiven, especially for victims who had been drunk or wearing revealing clothes.
 The Miryang gang rape incident in 2004 provoked controversy due to victim blaming and other mistreatment by police officials.
 This mistreatment ultimately led to a 2008 judgment against the police by the Supreme Court of Korea.
 There are rape crisis centers available, run by the Ministry of Gender Equality and Family and the Korea Sexual Violence Relief Center.

+Between 1986 and 1994, Lee Choon-jae raped and murdered fifteen women and girls in addition to committing numerous sexual assaults, predominantly in Hwaseong, Gyeonggi Province, and the surrounding areas.
+The murders, which remained unsolved for thirty years, are considered to be the most infamous in modern South Korean history and were the inspiration for the 2003 film Memories of Murder.

+Former instructor Gong Hee-sook has filed a lawsuit against Lee Man-hee, the leader of a messianic Christian church Shincheonji, accusing him of sexual exploitation under the pretext of his authority.
+Gong, who joined Shincheonji in 1992, claims that between 1997 and 2002, she was sexually exploited by Lee.
+Within Shincheonji, Lee was considered an individual with absolute authority, and Gong asserts that she could not resist this authority.
+According to her, she was not the only one, as other female followers were also involved with the cult leader.